Laurent Le Bon: Career

 An expert in the history of garden art, Le Bon notably curated a major Paris exhibition of garden gnomes in 2000, featuring 2,000 of the creatures, from ancient Egyptian forerunners to works by Jeff Koons.

 That same year, Le Bon joined the Centre Pompidou as a curator, and in 2005 staged “Dada,” a landmark show that traced the art movement's ongoing influence.
 He also organized an exhibition dedicated to Jeff Koons at the Palace of Versailles in 2008.
 In 2009, he co-organized the exhibition "Vides: une rétrospective", looking back on the history of the use of empty galleries by artists since Yves Klein.
 He later oversaw the 2010 opening of Centre Pompidou-Metz, its first outpost, and became the museum's director.
 In the following years, he was a candidate for the director posts of the Louvre and Centre Pompidou.

-In 2014, Le Bon eventually left to take took over at the Musée Picasso, where he oversaw the museum's re-opening after years of construction work.
+In 2014, Le Bon eventually left to take over at the Musée Picasso, where he oversaw the museum's re-opening after years of construction work.

+Le Bon was part of the jury which selected Clément Cogitore as winner of the Marcel Duchamp Prize in 2018.

 In 2021, Le Bon was appointed as president of the Centre Pompidou, replacing Serge Lasvignes.